jonnybergdahl/NodePad/README.md

 - How do I move my notes?
   - Close NodePad, copy the Pages folder to the new location, then start NodePad again.

+- How do I move a page to the root folder?
+  - In the left-hand tree, drag the page and drop it in the empty space below the list (not on a folder).
+This moves it to the root.
+You can also use the API: POST /api/pages/move?source=Folder/file.md&destination=

 - Do images overwrite if names match?
   - Yes.
 If you upload a file with the same name, it replaces the existing one in that note’s folder.